 each State and Territory of the Commonwealth of Australia; and

-the area outside of the Commonwealth of Australia;
+the area outside of the Commonwealth of Australia,

-together with any consequential amendments to those Territories and any new Territory formed by declaration of the National Council (in accordance with Clause 10.1210.12).
+together with any consequential amendments to those Territories and any new Territory formed by declaration of the National Council (in accordance with Clause 10.12).

-“Voting Members” means Member Level 1, Affiliates, Fellows and Life Fellows, but excludes Member Level 2 in any Membership class.

-“Year” means calendar year.
+“Voting Members” means the members entitled to vote in accordance with the Regulations.

 Interpretation

 In this Constitution:

+a reference to year, as it relates to the term of any Director or National Councillor, means the period between Annual General Meetings or First Sessions of the National Council (as applicable);

-If an expression in the Constitution has a meaning in the Corporations Act, the meaning from the Corporations Act will apply to the expression – except where a contrary intention appears in this Constitution.
+if an expression in the Constitution has a meaning in the Corporations Act, the meaning from the Corporations Act will apply to the expression except where a contrary intention appears in this Constitution;

-Words importing any one gender are deemed and taken to include all genders and the singular to include the plural and the plural the singular unless the contrary as to gender or number is expressly provided.
+words importing any one gender are deemed and taken to include all genders and the singular to include the plural and the plural the singular unless the contrary as to gender or number is expressly provided;

-A reference to any legislation or to any provision of any legislation includes any modification or re-enactment of it, any legislative provision substituted for it, and all regulations and statutory instruments issued under it.
+a reference to any legislation or to any provision of any legislation includes any modification or re-enactment of it, any legislative provision substituted for it, and all regulations and statutory instruments issued under it;

-SCHEDULE 1 APPOINTMENT OF PROXY

-SECTION A

-I (full name)

-of (business address)

-being a financial Voting Member of The Royal Australian Institute of Architects Limited (ACN 000 023 012), with the Institute membership number appoint:

-(full name) of (address)

-or, failing that person, the chairperson of the Meeting to act as my proxy at the General Meeting of the Institute to be held at {time and date} [Note: this proxy must be received by the Institute no later than

-{24 hours prior}] and at any adjournment of that meeting.

-Signature of Member

-Date: 20__

-SECTION B

-I direct my proxy to vote as follows (if applicable):
+another grammatical form of a defined word or expression has a corresponding meaning;

+a reference to a document or instrument includes the document or instrument as novated, altered, supplemented or replaced from time to time;

+a reference to A$, $A, dollar or $ is to Australian currency; and

+the meaning of general words is not limited by specific examples introduced by including, for example or similar expressions.

+Headings are for ease of reference only and do not affect interpretation.